-Domperidone is a prescription medication that can be used to increase milk supply when other methods haven’t worked.
-Is it effective, and is it safe?
+Domperidone is a prescription medication that is sometimes used to increase milk supply when other methods haven’t worked.
+Is it effective, is it legal, and is it safe?
 Here is everything you need to know about domperidone and increasing milk supply.

 What is domperidone?